 Watchlist on Children and Armed Conflict, together with its partners, carries out targeted advocacy around the Working Group’s consideration of country reports with the aim of ensuring the most effective possible recommendations in the Working Group’s conclusions.
 For Watchlist advocacy in relation to specific country situations, click here.

-The effectiveness of the Working Group is challenged both by delays in negotiations, limiting the number of country situations that can be considered by the Working Group, and by difficulties in achieving consensus on robust actions.
-On an annual basis, Watchlist evaluates the Working Group’s use of its ‘Toolkit’ and the negotiation time it takes the Working Group to complete each country-specific situation.
-These reports provide recommendations for improvements.
+The effectiveness of the Working Group is challenged by delays, limiting the number of country situations that can be considered by the Working Group, and by difficulties in achieving consensus on robust actions.
+On an annual basis, Watchlist evaluates the Working Group’s use of its ‘Toolkit’ and the time it takes the Working Group to complete each country-specific situation.
 In January 2013, Watchlist published its most recent update on the Working Group’s working methods, covering the period from 2006 to 2012.

 Watchlist also supports other efforts to improve the efficiency and effectiveness of the Working Group.
 In February 2013, Watchlist, together with the Permanent Mission of Liechtenstein to the United Nations and the Liechtenstein Institute on Self-Determination at Princeton University, held a workshop on the subject of “Children and Armed Conflict?: How to Deal with Persistent Perpetrators?”.
-This workshop looked, inter alia, at strengthening the role of the Working Group.
-A second workshop was held in Princeton in December 2013, regarding Strengthening Implementation of the Children and Armed Conflict Agenda, with specific recommendations to the Working Group.
+A second workshop was held in Princeton in December 2013, regarding Strengthening Implementation of the Children and Armed Conflict Agenda.